SynBioDex/libSBOLc/README.md

 * There are constructors, destructors, getters, and setters for each type of SBOL object.
   For the most part they follow a pretty obvious formula: setDNAComponentDisplayID and getDNAComponentDisplayID, for example.
-But there are also a few weird ones.
+But there are also some non-obvious ones, like addPrecedesRelationship.
 For those the [index of all available functions](http://synbiodex.github.com/libSBOLc/globals.html) is a good place to look.
   There's also code to create each of the xml example files in <code>libSBOLc/examples/code</code>.

 * cleanupSBOLCore frees all the SBOL objects from memory.